-You have a right to obtain officer’s notes and any other relevant evidence involving the charge against you, also known as disclosure, to help you prepare for your trial.
+You have a right to obtain the officer’s notes and any other available evidence relevant to the charge against you, also known as disclosure, to help you prepare for your trial.

-Once disclosure is available, the Prosecutors Office will forward the disclosure to the email address you provided in the Disclosure Request Form.
+Once disclosure is available, the Prosecution Office will forward the disclosure to the email address you provided in the Disclosure Request Form.

-If you have received an Offence Notice (Form 3), requested Option 3 (a trial) and you have received a Notice of Trial, you can request disclosure by filling out the Disclosure Request Form online, or by submitting a copy by mail or email.
+If you have received a ticket / Offence Notice (Form 3) or requested Option 3 (a trial) and you have received a Notice of Trial in the mail, you can request disclosure by filling out the Disclosure Request Form online, or by submitting a request by mail or email.

 If you wish to speak with a prosecutor to discuss your Part III POA charge, please call 905-898-8123.

-To submit a Request for Disclosure by email or mail:
+Submit a Request for Disclosure in person, by mail or by email:

 17150 Yonge Street